 What if you aren’t sure whether a given food is Halal or Haram?
 Especially if it contains preservatives, artificial ingredients, or fillers, it can take some digging to find out where these ingredients come from.
 Unless a company specifies, you might not know for sure.
 It would be considered Mushbooh, which means suspected or doubtful.
 If the Halal or Haram status of a food is unknown, a practicing Muslim abstains from consuming it.

 Remember that label reading I mentioned earlier in the post?
 It was followed-up with phone calls asking companies the source of things like gelatin and diglycerides.
 At the time, most companies wouldn’t readily give an answer.
 However, because American consumers are becoming more health conscious and dietary restrictions are becoming more of the norm, it is easier to find out.
-If you are looking for Halal food, don’t hesitate to ask your favorite companies if their products fall under the guidelines, or better yet, for certification.
+If you are Muslim and looking for Halal food, don’t hesitate to ask your favorite companies if their products fall under the guidelines, or better yet, for certification.

 If you are familiar with Kosher guidelines, you’ll notice that many of these are similar.
 In some instances, Kosher rules are more strict than Halal rules, and many Muslims will eat Kosher meat or food when Halal is not available.
 This is considered acceptable, because Muslims are allowed to eat food from “People of the Book” or those of other monotheistic faiths.
 This allows Muslims to live and coexist peacefully with others around the world.